 - My youth fell on the beginning of 90.
 Dad was the captain of the first rank.
 And what is it for a person who has everything clearly and clearly, the collapse of the country?
 For our family it was a tragedy, - Olga recalls. - I grew up heavily, I was very withdrawn, I was afraid to talk with my peers, especially boys.
 My lips trembled when I had to say something.
 My teacher Irina Nikolaevna worked with difficult children from her youth.
 She was very energetic and guided us.
 Studying at the theater studio allowed me to realize in life what I felt when I watched the performances of the Moscow Art Theater on TV.
 On stage, I was free and relaxed.

-After graduation Olga Taranova entered the Far Eastern Institute of Arts at the theater faculty, but did not pass the competition.
-She was very upset and disappointed, quit her studies in the studio and got a job at the Pacific Higher Naval School as a clerk.
-But after half a year I realized that "without theater is not life," and returned to "Version" for another two years.
+After graduating from school, Olga Taranova entered the Far Eastern Institute of Arts at the theater faculty, but did not pass the competition.
+She was very upset and disappointed, dropped out of the studio and took a job at the Pacific Higher Naval Academy as a clerk.
+But six months later, I realized that “without a theater is not life,” and returned to “Versia” for another two years.

 In 2000, Olga was invited to work as a methodologist for organizing events at the Children's Creativity Center of the Sovetskiy District of Vladivostok.
 She occupied this post for six months, and then she recruited a group of children.
 So in the CDT appeared a teenage studio "Litsedey."
 Taranova 12 years was its director-teacher.
 And she also worked at a boarding school for gifted children named after Dubinin at the Vladivostok State University.